AnhDuck/Astrodymium-Flat-Field-Panel/README.md

 | 5V DC-AC inverter power supply | 1 |
 | Filament* | Aprox.
 115g |

 * PETG is recommended due to its heat resistance and ease of printing.
 PLA may deform under the sun depending on your climate.
-For best results using darker filament is recommended to prevent any intrusion of stray light..
+For best results use dark filament to prevent any intrusion of stray light.

 ### Printed Parts: